Incognito/rumprun_wiki_wiki/Repo:-rumpctrl.md

 ./buildnb.sh
 ```

-This will automatically fetch and build all dependencies, so assuming you
+This will automatically fetch and build all dependencies.

-have build tools (compiler etc.) installed, you are good to go.
+<--
+XXX: "nobuildrump" mode doesn't work currently

-If you already have a rump kernel install you need to make sure rumprun-posix can find the libraries (and for the tests, the `rump_server` binary, so you may need to set `LIBRARY_PATH` and `LD_LIBRARY_PATH`, and run:
+If you already have a rump kernel install you need to make sure rumpctrl can find the libraries (and for the tests, the `rump_server` binary, so you may need to set `LIBRARY_PATH` and `LD_LIBRARY_PATH`, and run:
 ````
 ./buildnb.sh nobuildrump
 ```
+-->

-If you want experimental ZFS support to be included, run:
+If you want support for the experimental ZFS utilities to be included, run:

 ```
 ./buildnb.sh zfs